rstudio/helm/examples/connect/standalone/README.md

   - This section configures which storage provisioner to use with the deployment, the size of the storage, which access modes it has, and what will be the mounting point.
-The example assigns an empty string as that means the deployment will use the cluster's supported storage provisioner.
+The example assigns an empty string as that means the deployment will use the cluster's default supported storage provisioner.
-    To find more about the different storage provisioners you can read about it in the [Kubernetes
+    To find more about the different storage provisioners, see in the [Kubernetes
     documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner).